KhronosGroup/Vulkan-Tools/vulkaninfo/vulkaninfo.md

 USAGE: ./vulkaninfo [options]

 OPTIONS:
 -h, --help          Print this help.
 --html              Produce an html version of vulkaninfo output, saved as
                     "vulkaninfo.html" in the directory in which the command is run.
 -j, --json          Produce a json version of vulkaninfo output to standard
                     output.
 --json=<gpu-number> For a multi-gpu system, a single gpu can be targetted by
                     specifying the gpu-number associated with the gpu of interest.
 This number can be determined by running vulkaninfo without any options specified.
+--portability       Produce a json version of vulkaninfo to standard output of the first
+                    gpu in the system conforming to the DevSim Portability Subset schema.
+--portability=<N>   Produce the json output conforming to the DevSim Portability
+                    Subset Schema for the GPU specified to standard output where N is the GPU desired.
 --show-formats      Display the format properties of each physical device.
                     Note: This option does not affect html or json output;
                     they will always print format properties.
 --summary           Show a summary of the instance and GPU's on a system.
 ```

 ### Windows